aarondfrancis/fast-paginate/README.md

 ## Installation

-This package supports Laravel 8, 9, 10, and 11.
-(Laravel 8 must be 8.37 or higher.)
+This package supports Laravel 10, 11, and 12.

 To install, require the package via composer: